JulioPDX/nxos_spine_leaf/readme.md

   when: "'leafs' in group_names"
 ```

 Same thought as before with the bgp role.
 Local Ansible to generate configurations and then send.
 One neat wrinkle here is that these configuration only apply to leafs.
 So we use a conditional statement to only run on nodes in the leafs group.
-Heres a small snip of the `vlan_vxlan.j2` template.
+Here's a small snip of the `vlan_vxlan.j2` template.

 ```jinja
 {% for vlan in vlans %}